Skip to content

 • removes the unused global npm payload from the runtime image;

-• runs --help in the image;
+• publishes the multi-platform image;

 The Docker build receives RELEASE_VERSION, RELEASE_VERSION_TAG, and VCS_REF build arguments.
 The workflow also resolves the upstream Playwright MCP base image digest and passes it as PLAYWRIGHT_MCP_IMAGE_DIGEST.